 Variability of performance between and within regions

 The throughput results, so far presented in this report, have been measured from North American sites and to a lesser extent from Europe.
 This is since there is more data for a longer period available for the North American and European monitoring hosts.
 Table 5 shows more details of all the measured throughputs seen between monitoring and remote/monitored hosts in the major regions of the world.
-Each column is for monitoring hosts in a given region, each row is for monitored hosts in a given region.
+Each column is for all monitoring hosts in a given region, each row is for all monitored hosts in a given region.
 The cells are colored according to the median throughput quality for the monitoring region/monitored region pair.
-White is for derived throughputs > 10,000 kbits/s (good), green for <= 10,000 kbits/s and >5,000kbits/s (acceptable), yellow for <= 5,000kbits/s and > 1,000 kbits/s, pink for <= 1000kbits/s and > 100kbits/s red for <= 100kbits/s (very poor to bad) and > 1 kbits/s, and grey for no measurements.
+White is for derived throughputs > 10,000 kbits/s (good), green for <= 10,000 kbits/s and >5,000kbits/s (acceptable), yellow for <= 5,000kbits/s and > 1,000 kbits/s (poor), pink for <= 1000kbits/s (very poor) and > 100kbits/s red for <= 100kbits/s and > 1 kbits/s (bad), and grey for no measurements.
 The Monitoring countries are identified by the Internet two-character Top Level Domain (TLD).
 Just for the record CA=Canada, US=NET=GOV=United States, CH=Switzerland, DE=Denmark, UK=United Kingdom, AU=Australia, CN=China, HK=Hong Kong, KR=South Korea, TW=Taiwan, BO=Bolivia, MX=Mexico, IN=India, LK=SriLanka, PK=Pakistan, SU=Russia, DZ=Algeria, ZA=South Africa and BF=Burkina Faso.
-S. Asia is the Indian sub-continent; S.E.
-Asia is composed of measurements to Indonesia, Malaysia, Singapore, Thailand and Vietnam.
+E. Asia includes China, Japan, South Korea, Taiwan; S. Asia is the Indian sub-continent; S.E.
+Asia includes Indonesia, Malaysia, Singapore, Thailand and Vietnam.